-The County Attorney's Office represents the Monroe County Commission and its staff in all civil and administrative matters relating to the discharge of their official duties.
+The County Attorney's Office represents the Monroe County Board of County Commissioners (BOCC) and its staff in all civil and administrative matters relating to the discharge of their official duties.

 - Approve all contracts, bonds, and written instruments for legal sufficiency

 - Draft and review ordinances and resolutions

 - Prosecute and defend all lawsuits brought by and against the county